 20. Lawn Care

-If you enjoy outdoor work, you can create a business offering lawn care services.
+If you enjoy outdoor work, you can create a lawn care business.
 You don’t need lots of equipment initially, and you can set your own rates with flexible hours.
 As your business grows, you can invest in equipment that allows you to take bigger and more profitable jobs.

-The key to a successful lawn care business is to provide solid service with good reliability.
+The key to a successful lawn care business is to provide solid, reliable service.
 You can get started canvassing your neighborhood with leaflets to find your first clients.
 You can also have social media accounts to promote your services locally.

 You can also expand your services, offering seasonal-based landscaping services according to your client’s requirements.